Big-Life-Lab/recodeflow/assets/tests/integration/README.md

 # Test the conversion when there is only a default var in the variableStart column

 * Row for variable `DHHGAGE_cont`

+# Test the conversion when there is only variable with a database in the variableStart column

+* Row for variable `variable_four`